apino117/ohmongod/psuedo_code.md

             * Takes you back to the main screen
         1. **Saved Articles**
             * Takes you to the saved articles route
+            * Users should also be able to leave comments on the articles displayed and revisit them later.
+                * The comments should be saved to the database as well and associated with their articles.
+Users should also be able to delete comments left on articles.
+All stored comments should be visible to every user.
         1. **Scrape New Articles**
             * Refreshed the page causing another auto-populate which will change the content
         1. **Clear Articles**